Brian Twyne: Death and legacy

 Twyne died on 4 July 1644, having made a will earlier that day in which he left his books and manuscripts to his college and the university.
 He made some pecuniary bequests to friends and those who had assisted him in his final illness.
 His manuscript collections amounted to 24 main volumes (about 12,000 pages) with other supplementary material.
 He was buried in the chapel of Corpus Christi.
 A hard-working researcher and collector of manuscripts, he was highly regarded and consulted by the legal scholar John Selden, the historian William Camden and Archbishop James Ussher.
 A later Keeper of the Archives, Strickland Gibson, described him in 1940 as "one of the greatest of Oxford antiquaries".
 Twyne's collections, he said, were "one of his greatest achievements, and in themselves a monument."
 They were used extensively by Antony Wood in his history of the university but (noted Gibson) without proper credit being given.
 He was, however, disliked intensely by the city authorities for his actions against them.
 As it happens, many of the town's medieval records were lost in the early 17th century and are only known because Twyne had copied them into his collection.

+When Twyne was commemorated in 1934, James Patrick Ronaldson Lyell gave the Keeper of the Archives a copy of Twyne's Antiquitatis academiae Oxoniensis apologia.